Ammar2000-Matarieh/colors_package/README.md

     ///If you need use color black [Color Black]
     ///you can use it MaterialColors class to access Many Colors :
     MaterialColors.black;

+    ///If you need use color sandyBrown [Color Brown]
+    ///you can use it MaterialColors class to access Many Colors :
+    MaterialColors.sandyBrown;
 ```

 # Dependencies